dualizeo/docker-island/README.md

 `make restart`<p>
 ^ After enabling a service, make sure to run (make restart) in order for the service to show up in your treafik dashboard.<p>
 </details>

+ IF issues continue, consider doing `make down-staging` and restarting your OS to re-continue the sudo make start-staging ( to remove certs )
 ---------------

 Hopefully this guide can help you to facilitate the process or if you come across problems.<p>